Obsesión in E

 Voice Leading

-The bass line moves through E to F# (ascending whole step), F# to B (ascending perfect fourth), B to G# (descending minor third), G# to C# (ascending perfect fourth), C# to A (descending major third), A to A (ascending unison).
+The bass line moves through E to F# (ascending whole step), F# to B (ascending perfect fourth), B to A (descending whole step), A to D (ascending perfect fourth), D to G (ascending perfect fourth), G to C (ascending perfect fourth), C to F# (ascending tritone), F# to G# (ascending whole step), G# to F# (descending whole step), F# to B (ascending perfect fourth).
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from A to E by perfect fourth.
+When the progression loops, the bass returns from B to E by perfect fourth.

 Scales for Improvisation